brannondorsey/ofBook_IntroToGraphics/FirstDraft.md

 ![Rotating Triangle Brush](images/intrographics_rotatingtrianglebrush.png "Results of using the rotating triangle brush")

 See how ofVec2f simplifies your life?
 (Or at least your code.)
 If you were to move that rotation code to *after* we shifted the triangle to the mouse position, the code wouldn't work very nicely.
 The way we are using `rotate` assumes that we want to rotate all of our points around the origin, which is (0,0).
 But there is an alternate way to use `rotate` where you pass in two paramters: the rotation angle and a pivot point.
-So you could shift your triangle to the mouse position and then use `p1.rotate(rotation, mousePos)` and everything would work just fine.
+So you could shift your triangle to the mouse position and then use `p1.rotate(rotation, mousePos)` - everything would work just fine!

+We're getting there!

+Remember when I said we needed to create our rectangle facing rightward?
+Well, that means that our triangle has a rotation of 0 degrees to begin with, so when we go to rotate it using the `rotate` function,

 **Go back and add subheaders for each brush to better break up the sections and then title them with the concepts that will be introduced (and add that to the outline)**